 - You don’t have a ban or a restraining order to open the desired business (brought by the Sud časti Hrvatske obrtničke komore or the Croatian court)

-Examples: Window washing, Building cleaning, Ironing
+Examples: Window washing, building cleaning, ironing, consultancy

 Vezani can be performed by the person who is an inventor.
 In that case, he/she has achieved patent rights for the specific product or service.
 On the other hand, vezani can also be established by the person who has the appropriate high school education relevant to the business.

 That privilege is defined by the competent ministry or any other appropriate authority, depending on the industry/business.

 Almost all trade types can be registered as an obrt.
 The full list of available trades can be found here in both English and Croatian.

 The first step is to define the class of your future business according to the Nacionalna klasifikacija djelatnosti – NKD (National Classification of Occupations).
 The list of all occupations from NKD can be found here both in English and Croatian.

 Examine the NKD and find the group that is the most related to your business.